gamefalor/keymasters-Keep/README.md

-lmfao sure github telling me to do this
+Feel Free to Ping me about ANYTHING to do with these

 Arcaea (AND + IOS)
 remember to use the Arcaea.txt if you wish to not have to test gen every time because it gives the stuff you have to copy paste